-22. General Elections shall be held the second Tuesday, Wednesday, and Thursday in March, unless otherwise set by two-thirds of the Board of Directors.
-Should the Elections Committee believe that the day prescribed for an election is not suitable for that purpose, including because of its being in conflict with a day of cultural or religious significance or a federal, provincial or municipal election, the Elections Committee may choose other days within 14 days before or after the dates prescribed.
+22. General Elections shall be held on the third Tuesday, Wednesday, and Thursday after Winter Reading Week, unless otherwise set by a two-thirds vote of the Board of Directors.
+Should the Elections Committee determine that the prescribed dates are unsuitable, due to a conflict with a cultural or religious observance or a federal, provincial, or municipal election, it may select alternative dates within 14 days before or after the originally prescribed period.